-- i.
-External sign illumination, designed to limit light spill, is preferred to internal sign illumination. - ii.
+i.
+External sign illumination, designed to limit light spill, is preferred to internal sign illumination.

+ii.
 Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20' in height, with an even, overlapping lighting arrangement.

 iii.
-Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread. (see Appendix C - Pictures 20 and 21)
+Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread. (see Illustrations - Pictures 20 and 21) Lighting levels at the property lines shall not exceed 0.1 footcandle.

+(j) Site Furnishings.
+Bicycle parking, benches, trash receptacles, and other appropriate site amenities shall be incorporated into the site design. (see Illustrations - Pictures 22 and 23)

+(3) Architecture

-- (j) Site Furnishings.
-Bicycle parking, benches, trash receptacles, and other appropriate site amenities shall be incorporated into the site design. (see Appendix C Pictures 22 and 23) - (3) Architecture. - (a) Building styles and materials traditionally found in the Ohioville Hamlet or from other areas of New Paltz are required (see Appendix C Pictures 24-27 for images from downtown in the Village of New Paltz). - (b) Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
+(a) Building styles and materials traditionally found in the Ohioville Hamlet or from other areas of New Paltz are required (see Illustrations- Pictures 24-27 for images from downtown in the Village of New Paltz).

+(b) Wood siding and/or earth-based materials such as brick, stone, bluestone, cement reinforced clapboard siding and/or stucco are acceptable materials.
 Fiber-cement siding is an acceptable material for new construction when it holds a similar texture, appearance and reveal dimension to wood siding.
-Vinyl, plastic and metal siding are prohibited. - (c) Maximum Building footprint: 5,000 square feet - (d)The main building façade and main entrance shall face the public street.
-A secondary building entrance facing a rear or side parking lot is strongly encouraged. - (e) A drive-thru window is prohibited.
+Vinyl, plastic and metal siding are prohibited except for detached one-family dwellings.

+(c)The main building façade and main entrance shall face the public street.
+A secondary building entrance facing a rear or side parking lot is strongly encouraged.

+(d) A drive-thru window is prohibited.

-Section 15.
+Section 17.
 A new Article XVII, entitled Planned Resort Overlay District, is added to the Zoning Law to read as follows: